 Must flotation is carried out using air or nitrogen bubbles and pectolytic enzymes, bentonite, silica sol and protein-based clarifiers which bring the solid parts to the surface so that they can be separated from the liquid.

 The various tasks carried out in the vinification process, especially procedures in extracting must from grapes, result in a cloudy product.
-A product that typically contains soil, stalks, skins or other materials that are left over from processing the vine.
-If left with the liquid, these substances would affect the fermentation process, giving the wine herbaceous and bitter aromas.
+If left with the liquid, these substances would adversely affect the body and aromas of the resulting wine.